We are delighted to invite you to a PHOTOGRAPHERS TALK by Andrew Jackson.

 In 2013 he co-founded Some Cities Community Interest Company, a participatory photography organisation designed to create opportunities for the citizens of Birmingham to chronicle their own experience through photographs and then to construct an ongoing archive of their results.

-Jackson is currently developing a long term project, commissioned by mac, Birmingham, that will see him develop new work based on research material and an exploration into our relationship with the past and across continents.
+Jackson is currently artist in residence at Open Eye Gallery in Liverpool and is also developing a long-term project, commissioned by mac, Birmingham, that will see him develop new work that explores our relationship with the past and a future which might have been.
 The work will have multiple outcomes which he will talk about during the event.